Chemical Equilibrium, Chemical reactions types, complete reactions and reversible reactions

 The equilibrium system

-It is the system which is apparently a stationary system on the visible level, but in reality a dynamic system on the invisible level, Equilibrium does not mean that the change has stopped, but it means that the change is continued in two directions (forward and backward), Equilibrium state is the state at which the apparent properties of the mixture are unchanged (stable).
+It is the system that is a stationary system on the visible level, but in reality, a dynamic system on the invisible level, Equilibrium does not mean that the change has stopped, but it means that the change is continued in two directions (forward and backward), the Equilibrium state is the state at which the apparent properties of the mixture are unchanged (stable).

 Evaporation and condensation of water

 If the water in a closed vessel is heated, we notice that two reversible or opposite processes happen, these are vaporization and condensation processes, At the beginning of heating, vaporization predominates which is associated with an increase in the vapour pressure (vapour pressure is the pressure produced due to water vapour in air at a certain temperature).

 The vaporization process continues until the vapour pressure equals saturated water vapour pressure which is the maximum water vapour pressure (which is the maximum water vapour pressure in the air at a certain temperature).